maq777/BackloggeryParser/SERIES.md

 - Assassin's Creed Valhalla (2020)
 - Assassin's Creed Mirage (2023)

+## Broken Sword

+- Broken Sword: Shadow of the Templars - The Director's Cut (1996)
+- Broken Sword II: The Smoking Mirror - Remastered (1997)
+- Broken Sword: The Sleeping Dragon (2003)
+- Broken Sword: The Angel of Death (2006)
+- Broken Sword 5: The Serpent's Curse (2013)

 ## Call of Duty

 - Call of Duty Classic (2003)